 - 5 Optimal Approaches for Your Hyper-V to AWS Migration Strategy

-Amazon Web Services (AWS) provides over 100 cloud computing services that allow you to set up dynamic, scalable, automated computing environments.
+Amazon Web Services (AWS) provides over 100 cloud computing services, many of them founded on its global Infrastructure as a Service (IaaS) offering, Elastic Compute Cloud (EC2), that allow you to set up dynamic, scalable, automated computing environments.
 Whether you are migrating to AWS to reduce costs, improve resource utilization, or benefit from new infrastructure capabilities that are unavailable on-premise, migration will be a non-trivial effort.

 This article presents Amazon’s basic framework for migration—basic migration phases that are relevant for any AWS migration project, and strategies for migrating each of your applications to AWS, from lift-and-shift to refactor/re-architect.
 It can also help you plan for common challenges that affect almost every migration project.